zeromq/zmqpp/README.md

 residing in the zmq directory, these files are provided under the MIT license (see zmq/zmq.hpp for details).

-They can either be included directly into any 0mq using project or used as a shared library.
-A really basic Makefile is provided for this purpose.
+They can either be included directly into any 0mq using project or used as a library.
+A really basic Makefile is provided for this purpose and will generate both shared and static libraries.

 There is a number of unittests covering the code but in no way should the tests be considered complete.

-libcppzmq
+libzmqpp
 ==============================

 There is a Makefile provided which will build, test and install the second